marchandd/docker_index/docs/windows_docker.md

 - Launch docker-install.exe (with right click to run as an administrator).
 - Install by default on C:\Program Files\Boot2Docker for Windows.
-- Choose Full install (Boot2Docker + VirtualBox + MSYS-git UNIX tools).
+- Choose Full install (Boot2Docker:copyright: + VirtualBox:copyright: + MSYS-git:copyright: UNIX tools).
 Don't forget to check "Add Boot2Docker.exe to path".
 - When asked, accept to install Oracle Corporation bus controller driver.
 - When asked, accept to install Oracle Corporation network driver 1.